solkimicreb/react-stax/examples/docs/src/pages/routing/nested/content.md

 * `./settings/privacy` is also a relative link from the current depth.
 * `../settings/privacy` is a relative link, which routes from the parent level.
 * `../../settings/privacy` is a relative link, which routes from the grandparent level.
+* `..` is a relative link, which routes the default page of the parent router.

 The system is based on file systems and HTML links.